xbeat/Machine-Learning/README.md

 Overfitting and underfitting are common challenges in machine learning models.
 Overfitting occurs when a model learns the training data too well, including noise and outliers, leading to poor generalization on new data.
 Underfitting happens when a model is too simple to capture the underlying patterns in the data.
 In this presentation, we'll explore techniques to address these issues in deep learning using Python.

+## Regression Analysis Algorithms in Python

+Linear Regression Fundamentals

+Linear regression remains the most widely used algorithm for regression analysis, forming the foundation for many advanced techniques.
+It models relationships between dependent and independent variables through a linear approach.

 ## Comparing Classic Time Series Models vs. LLMs

 Introduction to Time Series Forecasting